Mallrats: Reception

-The film grossed $400,000 on its Friday gross on 800 screens.
-The film made $1.2 million its opening weekend.
-The film grossed $2,122,561 at the box office.
+The film grossed $400,000 on its Friday opening on 800 screens, $1.2 million on its opening weekend, and grossed an overall total of $2,122,561 at the box office.

 Mallrats was the subject of much critical derision when it was released, with many critics comparing it unfavorably to Smith's first film, Clerks.
 In his negative review of the film, critic Roger Ebert gave the film 1 1/2 stars out of 4 and said "Before Mallrats was released, I chaired a panel that Smith participated in and Kevin Smith cheerfully said he'd be happy to do whatever the studios wanted, if they'd pay for his films.
 At the time, I thought he was joking."
-Kevin Smith responded by apologizing for Mallrats at the 1996 Independent Spirit Awards, though he later stated that the apology was made in jest.
-Despite all that, the film developed a cult following after it was released on video.
+On their television program Siskel & Ebert, Ebert's colleague Gene Siskel said, "I sat stonefaced throughout Mallrats, not laughing once.
+I couldn't believe it was the same talent involved that made Clerks."
+He deemed the jokes "stale and recycled" and recommended moviegoers rent Clerks instead of seeing Mallrats.

 On review aggregator Rotten Tomatoes, the film has an approval rating of 58% based on 48 reviews, with an average rating of 5.6/10.
 The website's critical consensus reads, "Mallrats colorfully expands the View Askewniverse, even if its snootchie has lost a few of the bootchies boasted by its beloved predecessor."
 On Metacritic, the film received a score of 41 based on 18 reviews, indicating "mixed or average reviews".